sabnisshreyas91/Numbeer-of-Male-vs-Female-lead-Households-by-Age-Groups---Karnataka-Districts/README.md

 ![full_col_list](images/full_column_list.PNG)

 from the first screenshot, it is clear that the dataset has a hierarchical structure.
-The highest level being (KARNATAKA-Total-All Ages).
+The highest level being (KARNATAKA--Total--All Ages).

-This level can be further split as (KARNATAKA-Rural-All Ages) and (KARNATAKA-Urban-All Ages)
+This level can be further split as (KARNATAKA--Rural--All Ages) and (KARNATAKA--Urban--All Ages)

 ![levels](images/levels.PNG)